kristinam123/DWIT/paper.md

 # Summary

 Droplet Wall Interaction Tool is a research-oriented, Python-based platform for automated droplet experimentation, qualitative image analysis, and experiment planning.
 Designed for academic and scientific workflows, it provides a reproducible, extensible, and user-friendly environment for laboratory automation and data analysis.
-Droplet Wall Interaction Tool integrates hardware control (camera, pump, dosage), advanced image processing, and experiment planning tools within a modern PySide6 (Qt for Python) interface.
+Droplet Wall Interaction Tool integrates advanced image processing within a modern PySide6 (Qt for Python) interface.
 Its modular architecture and batch processing capabilities enable high-throughput, reproducible experiments and facilitate rapid development of new workflows for surface science and fluid dynamics research.

 # Statement of need

 Automated droplet experimentation and qualitative image analysis are essential in surface science, microfluidics, and materials research.
 Existing tools often lack integration, reproducibility, or extensibility.
 Droplet Wall Interaction Tool addresses these gaps by providing:
-- Unified control of experimental hardware (camera, pump, dosage) for streamlined workflows.
 - Robust batch image analysis, including contact angle measurement, and velocity analysis.
 - Interactive experiment planning, calculation, and export of experiment matrices.
 - Visual and numeric interfaces for region-of-interest (ROI) selection and baseline adjustment.